 Nearly all car accident cases settle after negotiations.
 Getting a low insurance company settlement offer is usually part of the process; it’s just a matter of how low in your particular case.
-Anticipating a low-ball offer and knowing how to respond gives you the best chance for recovering the compensation you deserve.
+Anticipating a low-ball offer and knowing how to respond gives you the best chance of recovering the compensation you deserve.

 Why Do Insurance Companies Make Low-Ball Offers?